 Q. You say you aren’t trying to shut down access to the river with the land exchange.
 How do we know you won’t try to restrict access to the river once you get what you want?

 A. Blue Valley Ranch has never tried to stop people from using the river legally, and the land exchange will increase access to the Lower Blue River.
-It opens up more than a mile of the river in Green Mountain Canyon that could not be accessed before or was very difficult to access.
-There will be a mile of enhanced fishery habitat and access at the Confluence Recreation Area.
-And the land exchange will establish a permanent rest-stop and take-out for kayakers and floaters at the Spring Creek Bridge.
+It opens 1.65 miles of the river in Green Mountain Canyon that had no walk-in access.
+There will be a 2 miles of enhanced fishery habitat and access at the Confluence Recreation Area.
+And the land exchange will establish a permanent rest-stop and take-out for kayakers and floaters at the Spring Creek Bridge as well as the new Pump Station Rest Stop downstream from Spring Creek Bridge.
 It will also create a new and improved take-out at the Confluence Recreation Area, which will be created as part of the land exchange.
+If the Ranch’s goal was to restrict access to the Blue, it would not be spending over $2million on these improvements.
 The land exchange is good for people who want to enjoy the Lower Blue River because it creates improved access to the river.

 A. A conservation easement is far beyond the scope of this land exchange.
 It is not what is being considered here.
 The only issue being considered is the exchange of land between a private ranch and the public.
 And the benefits are overwhelmingly in the public’s favor.
 The Blue Valley Land Exchange is designed with the long term interests of the public in mind: ensuring Green Mountain is in public ownership to preserve its natural state; consolidating land and river access to allow public access to over one mile of river in the lower Green Mountain Canyon; consolidating land and river access in the Confluence Area and adding public use features such as river habitat improvements, trails, a new and improved take-out for floaters, and wheel chair access for fishing.
 The public benefits from the proposed land exchange make a compelling case for its approval.

-Q. Isn’t the ranches’ ultimate intent to lock up the river and stop floating?
+Q. Isn’t Blue Valley’s ultimate intent to lock up the river and stop floating?
 What would prevent the ranch from trying to stop floaters from using the Blue River through the ranch?
 Why shouldn’t there be a requirement that the public’s right to float be a condition of the land exchange?

-A. The public’s ability to float the river through the ranch is not affected in anyway by the land exchange because there will be no change in land ownership that could affect floating.
-Lawful floating has always been permitted.
-As part of the land exchange, a permanent Spring Creek rest area and take out will be provided, as will a new and improved take out as part of the Confluence Recreation Area.
+A. The public’s ability to float the river is not affected in anyway by the land exchange because there will be no change in land ownership that could affect floating.
+The Ranch has never interfered with lawful floating.
+As part of the land exchange, a permanent Spring Creek rest area and take out and the new Pump Station Rest Stop will be provided, along with a new and improved take out as part of the Confluence Recreation Area.
+This makes clear the Ranch has no intent to interfere with lawful floating.

 Send comments you’d like to share with Blue Valley Ranch on the land exchange.